openstack/kolla/doc/image-building.rst

 1. Can't build base image because docker fails to install systemd.

-   There are some issue between docker and AUFS.
+   There are some issues between docker and AUFS.
 The simple workaround to avoid the issue is that add ``-s devicemapper`` to ``DOCKER_OPTS``.
 Get more information about the issue from DockerBug_.

+2. Mirrors are unreliable.

+   Some of the mirrors Kolla uses can be unreliable.
+As a result occasionally some containers fail to build.
+To rectify build problems, the build tool will automatically attempt three retries of a build operation if the first one fails.
+The retry count is modified with the ``--retries`` option.

 Docker Local Registry
 =====================